ReubensStuff/YetiRevival/README.md

 a revival for the old version of PvZ3, currently in progress, any help appreciated

 # How can I help?
-if you have any experience with any of the following things (server development, game revivals, packet capturing) contact me on discord: reubensstuff you can get the APK from your own sources or redownload the game if you owned it.
+if you have any experience with any of the following things (server development, game revivals, packet capturing) contact me on discord: funnyguy098

+you can get the APK from your own sources or redownload the game if you owned it.

 # What are you using, so I know if i can contribute or not?